weaviate/weaviate-io/developers/weaviate/current/architecture/resources.md

 # Vector Cache

-For optimal search and import performance all previously imported vectors need to be held in memory.
+For optimal search and import performance, all previously imported vectors need to be held in memory.
 However, Weaviate also allows for limiting the number of vectors in memory.
 By default, when creating a new class, this limit is set to 2M objects.
 A disk lookup for a vector is orders of magnitudes slower than memory lookup, so the cache should be used sparingly.

 Generally we recommend that:
-- During imports set the limit so that all vectors can be held in memory.
+- During imports, set the limit so that all vectors can be held in memory.
 Each import requires multiple searches so import performance will drop drastically as not all vectors can be held in the cache.
-- When only or mostly querying (as opposed to bulk importing) you can experiment with vector cache limits which are lower than your total dataset size.
+- When only or mostly querying (as opposed to bulk importing), you can experiment with vector cache limits which are lower than your total dataset size.
 Vectors which aren't currently in cache will be added to the cache if there is still room.
-If the cache runs full it is dropped entirely and all future vectors need to be read from disk for the first time.
+If the cache runs full, it is dropped entirely and all future vectors need to be read from disk the first time.
 Subsequent queries will be taken from the cache, until it runs full again and the procedure repeats.
 Note that the cache can be a very valuable tool if you have a large dataset, but a large percentage of users only query a specific subset of vectors.
-In this case you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.
+In this case, you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.

 ## Imports slowed down after crossing ~2M objects - what can I do?

 If you notice that your import performance drops drastically after the 2M objects (per class) mark, you are most likely running into the default 2M limit of the vector cache.
-You can [adjust update the limit on existing classes](../vector-index-plugins/hnsw.html#how-to-use-hnsw-and-parameters) without having to recreate the class or reimport.
+You can [adjust the limit on existing classes](../vector-index-plugins/hnsw.html#how-to-use-hnsw-and-parameters) without having to recreate the class or reimport.